 What is meant by “managed hosting” does seem to vary from host to host.
 Winning WP’s article “Shared vs Managed WordPress Hosting – How To Choose The Right Service” gives you an idea of what to expect.

 Until last year (2017) one of the main differences between WordPress.com and self-hosted WordPress was that you could not install themes and plugins if you were using WordPress.com.
 This has now changed, but only if you are on the more expensive WordPress.com Business Plan.
 This will allow you to upload your own theme and plugins and gives you access to a dedicated support team.

-I haven’t been able to find many reviews of the Business Plan by people who have actually tried it, with the exception of the post “Getting Down to Business – Why I Chose Not to Self-Host” on the Literally She blog and Switching from WordPress.org to WordPress.com by John Dixon Acupuncture.
+I haven’t been able to find many reviews of the Business Plan by people who have actually tried it, with the exception of the posts “Getting Down to Business – Why I Chose Not to Self-Host” on the Literally She blog and Switching from WordPress.org to WordPress.com by John Dixon Acupuncture.

 The Business Plan seems to be quite similar to managed hosting although it still has some limitations – for example, no FTP access (if you don’t know what that is, you probably don’t need it).

 Ease of Use